arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 A more interesting result of the simulation is perhaps the output of the voltage probe previously placed on the "custom_terminal" locset.
 The model saves the output of the probes as [time, value] pairs which can then be plotted.
-We use `pandas` and `seaborn` for the plotting, but the user can choose the any other
+We use `pandas` and `seaborn` for the plotting, but the user can choose any other
 library:

 .. literalinclude:: ../../python/example/single_cell_detailed.py